 There are wide ramps leading to the main entrance of the station building.
 The door to the information office (see above) is also widened.

-For details and advice on disabled services on the trains and buying train tickets as a disabled traveller, see our page on disabled services at Sants station.
+For details and advice on services for people with a disability on the trains and buying train tickets as a traveller with a disability, see our page on services for people with a disability at Sants station.
 The information here is about a different, however, the advice in relation to buying train tickets is still relevant at França station.

 There is a car park located at the left hand side of the Estació França building.
 It is open 24 hours.
 On entering the car park you will need to take a ticket from a machine to raise the bar that will allow you to enter the car park.
 On leaving the car park you will need to put your ticket back in the payment machine (so don't lose your ticket).
 You can pay by cash, note or card.
 You do not need the correct change.